Thomas-Sutton-0/Portfolio/README.md

 # Portfolio
 This repository features some of my recent projects.

+If you'd like to see my portfolio website visit the following url - https://thomas-sutton-software-dev.com

 * See the branch labled "Neural-Network-Strategy-Agent" to see the strategy game + neural network that was mentioned on my website.